spswanz/NYT-Spelling-Bee-Cheat/README.md

 You get one point for each valid word and three points for a word that uses all seven letters (a pangram in NYT-ese).
 Each puzzle contains at least one pangram.

 Unlike the NYT crosswords, you can't check your answers right away; you have to wait until the following day.
 Furthermore, you can only check yesterday's answers, so if you want to go back to last week's answers, you can't.
 So I needed a way to check my answers.
-I especially needed a way to find the pangram, because no matter hwo many words I found, if I had not found the pangram, my day was ruined.
+I especially needed a way to find the pangram, because no matter how many words I found, if I had not found the pangram, my day was ruined.

 So I wrote a little Python script.
 I hope it helps.